 Choose facilities wisely

-It's important to review any school or daycare's health and safety guidelines before enrolling your child.
-Be sure kids are encouraged to wash their hands with soap and warm water throughout the day, especially before and after playing outside or eating food.
-Ask the staff how frequently they sanitise tables and toys.
-Ensure the area where sick kids rest is away from the rest of the group, and find out whether or not they tell all the other parents when a child is sent homesick.
+Before enrolling your child in a school or daycare, it is essential to go over the establishment's policies regarding health and safety.
+Ensure that children are reminded to wash their hands frequently throughout the day with soap and warm water, particularly before and after engaging in activities that take place outside or consuming food.
+Inquire with the staff about the frequency with which they sanitise the tables and toys.
+Make sure that the place where sick children rest is separate from the rest of the group, and enquire as to whether or not the other parents are informed when a child is sent home because they are feeling homesick.

 Ask about vaccinations